emmanouil/SWAPUGC/README.md

 [1] MP4Box does not play nice when generating the mpd of the files.
 More specifically, the "mimeType" and "codec" of the mpd's are *extremely* unreliable.
 It is recommendaded to completely delete the "codecs" attributed and change mimeType="video/mp4"

 [2] Even though in the official blog of GPAC recommends using the "-rap" option when creating files for dash using MP4Box, I strongly suggest to ommit it, since it can misalign the timing of the MSE

+[3] For this demo, we are using non-aligned segments.
+This is an edge non-standardized case scenario, but it is the only way to seamlessly switch between views.
+Chrome handles its bufffers as expected, but Firefox keeps the audio of all the fetched segments, even if newer have arrived, thus occasionally switching the video before the audio.

+[4] Demo does not work on Microsoft Edge, because we are using VTTCues for the marker updates, [that are not supported by Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/8120475/)

 If an issue is not mentioned here, you can either contact [us](##links), or submit a [New Issue](https://github.com/emmanouil/SWAPUGC/issues)